 You may have heard that a young man named Abner Doubleday invented the game known as baseball in Cooperstown, New York, during the summer of 1839.
 Doubleday then went on to become a Civil War hero, while baseball became America’s beloved national pastime.

-Not only is that story untrue, it’s not even in the ballpark.
-Baseball's real origins date back way father, to at least the 18th century.
+Not only is that story untrue, but it’s also not even in the ballpark.
+Baseball's real origins date back way further, to at least the 18th century.

 Who Was Abner Doubleday?

 Doubleday, who was born to a prominent family in upstate New York in 1819, was still at West Point in 1839, and he never claimed to have anything to do with baseball.
 Instead, he served as a Union major general in the American Civil War and later became a lawyer and writer.

 In 1907, sixteen years after Doubleday's death, a special commission created by the sporting goods magnate and former major league player A.J.
 Spalding was set up to determine baseball's origins—namely if it was invented in the United States or derived from games in the United Kingdom.
 The commission used flimsy evidence—the claims of one man, mining engineer Abner Graves, who said he went to school with Doubleday—to come up with the origin story, which managed to stick.

 Cooperstown businessmen and major league officials seized on myth’s enduring power in the 1930s, when they established the National Baseball Hall of Fame and Museum in the village.

 As it turns out, the real history of baseball is a little more complicated than the Doubleday legend.
 References to games resembling baseball in the United States date back to the 18th century.
 Its most direct ancestors appear to be two English games: rounders (a children’s game brought to New England by the earliest colonists) and cricket.